govuk-one-login/mobile-id-check-async/test-resources/README.md

 * a REST API and a Lambda function for the `/token` endpoint
 * an S3 bucket for storing the private key and also storing and serving the public key (`/.well-known/jwks.json`)

-### Dequeue
+### Dequeue Events
-This provides functionality to retrieve events sent to the TxMA SQS (for more, see the [Dequeue README](./docs/dequeue.md)).
+This provides functionality to retrieve events sent to the TxMA SQS (for more, see the [Dequeue Events README](./docs/dequeueEvents.md)).
 This can then be used to validate TxMA SQS events in the backend API test suite.

 ## Pre-requisites
 - Node.js v22